 or a result of parasitic infestation.

-There are too many to list definitively here, but a few of the more common medical reasons for a dogs' hair loss include:
+Here are a few of the more common medical reasons for a puppy hair loss:

-Some breeds such Shar-Peis and Bull Terrier breeds seem to be particularly liable to develop demodectic mange, especially if their immune system is stressed.
+Some breeds such Shar-Peis and Bull Terrier breeds have an increased tendency towards developing demodectic mange, especially if their immune system is stressed.